muratk5n/thirdwave/en/README.md

 ---

-I hate to say it, Le Pen is saying some good things on energy
+I hate to say it, Le Pen mentioned some good things on energy

 ---